Our Wonderful Louie!

 We have a number of key opportunities for dedicated volunteers to join our busy charity, from Trustees to front-line Area Coordinators.

-If you, or anyone you know, may be interested, and have the skills, experience & time to commit to any of the positions below, please contact : secretary@nullpugwelfare-rescue.org.uk
+For the following vacancies, if you, or anyone you know, may be interested, and have the skills, experience & time to commit, please contact : secretary@nullpugwelfare-rescue.org.uk

 Trustees